airbnb/paris/README.md

 # Paris
 Programmatic style application for Android views, including custom attributes.

-* Apply styles programmatically in addition to XML
+* Apply styles programmatically at any time, in addition to XML
 * Use annotations to easily support custom attributes (inspired by [Barber](https://github.com/hzsweers/barber))
 * Declare explicitly supported styles for your custom views